lorae/roundup/README.md

 # About

 The purpose of this project is regularly track and present the most recent working papers in economics. ('Working papers', also known as 'pre-print' papers, present academic research that has not yet been peer-reviewed.)
 This provides insight into what topics are currently being studied in economics.
-This website may be of use for those interested in understanding the most recent active areas of economics research, such as academic economists, policy-oriented researchers, and students.
+This website may be of use for those interested in understanding the most recent active areas of economics research, such as economists, policy-oriented researchers, and students.
 As of February 2024, the project incorporates data from 20 different sources.

 # How it works